1600x350-jesus-ne-a-bessans-bandeau

 In addition, the Ministry's envoy was able to consult "four notebooks, one of which is a collection of Christmas manuscripts with dates ranging from 1820 to 1855 (...)
 A second, more modern notebook contains no less than one hundred and two song texts.

 These notebooks are veritable folk art treasures.
 These manuscripts were handed down from generation to generation until the 1970s.
 The pages are embellished with beautiful color illustrations depicting the nativity, nativity scenes, the baptism of Jesus...
 Flowers, foliage and vases enhance the calligraphy.
-Village illuminations that some may find naïve, but which show the care taken with the booklets and underline the artistic skill of the Bessanais.
+Village illuminations show the care taken with the booklets, and underline the artistic skill of the Bessan people.

 Some fifty different songs

 In her book "Bessans chante Noël, chants sacrés, chansons profanes", Jeanne Ratel lists no fewer than 51 different songs, 44 in French and 6 in the "Bessans language".
-If there are so many texts, it's because they weren't all intended to be sung on December 24 and 25.
+If there are so many texts, it's because they're not all intended to be sung on December 24 and 25.
 In fact, the songs cover the entire Christmas season.

-A rich oral tradition that continues year after year when Bessanais gather at Christmas to sing "Dzens qu'èthes din vothres misons, attapis quème de marmottes, ne tsauchez pas vothros sapons, prenez selamint vothres socques.
+These traditional songs are still used during the festive season.
+And especially during the annual living nativity scene, when Bessanais gather to sing "Dzens qu'èthes din vothres misons, attapis quème de marmottes, ne tsauchez pas vothros sapons, prenez selamint vothres socques.
 Sortez, defau est tzauza ethrandze, o zi varrea los andzes, que baillont a tuit lo bonzom."
+One of the many songs sung at the living nativity scene organized every year at Christmas.
+A crib with a snow grotto as stable guide and dozens of participants in traditional Bessans garb.
+It's a real spectacle, revealing to spectators that, according to local tradition, Jesus was born here.

 You may also be interested in...